withfatpanda/ship/README.md

 Then, you can test build with the following command: `npm run dev`.
 If you get a "Compiled successfully..." message, then it's all working.

 ### Front-end source files
-The JS and CSS source files that underpin your new theme are as follows—there are other files in there too, but the below are the ones relevant to learning this part:
+The JS and CSS source files that underpin your new theme are as follows—there are other files in there too, but those listed below are the ones relevant to learning this part:

 ```
 ├── src